fsr/csharp-lessons/_exercises/A06_exception_for_shapes.md

 This time we want to handle the exception of the user inputs.[^solution]

 [^solution]:
-    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_05/A07_exception_for_shapes/ExerciseSolution/).
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_05/A06_exception_for_shapes/ExerciseSolution/).

 ### Step 1

-Catch the exception that can happen in the `CreatePoint` method.
+Throw a exception if the un overriden "calculateArea" method in `Shape` is used.

-If a exceptions happens return `null`.
+*Hint: Which exception would be the suited one?*

 ### Step 2

-Update the `CreatePolygon` method so that the `null` as point is captured and solved.
+Update the `CreatePolygon` method so that the program catches a wrong input (no `int`).

 The user need to enter a new point if there was a problem.